-Appraisal myths debunked
+Appraisal myths & facts

-Fact: Any value at which an appraiser concludes in regards to a particular home is always individualized, based on certain factors found from the data of comparable properties and other considerations within the property itself.
-This is true in good economic times as well as poor.
+Fact: Any price at which an appraiser arrives in regards to a specific home is always personalized, based on certain factors found from the data of comparable properties and other considerations within the property itself.
+It makes no difference whether the economy is excellent or poor.

 Have other questions about appraisers, appraising or real estate in Randall County or Amarillo, TX?Contact us